Mini-class

 In practice, this usually involves both system-level mechanisms and algorithmic mechanisms (importance sampling).

-1. System level: keep the behavior policy from drifting too far
+1. System level: keep behavior and reference policies close

 • Asynchronous frameworks: Tag each sample with a policy version, and only use data generated by parameter versions that are close enough to $\pi_{\theta_{\text{old}}}$.